docs.ejabberd.im

 You should now be able to connect XMPP users based on MySQL user base.

 At this stage, only the authentication / user base has been moved to MySQL.
-For data managed by modules, ejabberd still use internal database as default.
+For data managed by modules, ejabberd still uses the Mnesia internal database by default; you can decide to use MySQL on a module-by-module basis.

 For each modules that support SQL backend, you can pass option db_type: sql to use your configured MySQL database.
 Switch can be done on a module by module basis.
 For example, if you want to store contact list in MySQL, you can do: